Mindful-Developer/import-python/README.md

 # import-python
-Python's built-in functions and classes and modules ported to JavaScript.
+Python's built-in functions, classes and modules ported to JavaScript.
 Most are pretty close to the same functionality as the python version of the function or class.

+* not web friendly (working on it!) *

 This package is under active development.

 Completed modules:
   - core (base python without importing)
   - random
   - itertools
+  - string

 Full documentation can be located at: https://import-python.readthedocs.io/en/latest/index.html